 He was the uncle of Admiral Sampson Edwards and Captain Valentine Edwards.

-Edwards held the command of the guardship Ramillies 74 at Chatham from 1768-70, removing to the yacht Mary in 1770 with which he continued for the next seven years.
+Edwards held the command of the guardship Ramillies 74 at Chatham from November 1767 until October 1770, removing to the yacht Mary the latter month with which he continued for the next seven years, returning to the Downs from Quebec in October 1775, and repeating that return in the following September with despatches from Major-General Sir Guy Carleton.

-Having recommissioned her in November 1776, he commanded the Sandwich 90 at the Battle of Ushant on 27 July 1778, suffering twenty-two casualties and seeing a great deal of action.
-This vessel was paid off in the following year.
+Having recommissioned the Sandwich 90 in November 1776 at Portsmouth, he received the flag of Admiral Sir James Douglas in the following February and commanded her at the Battle of Ushant on 27 July 1778, suffering twenty-two casualties and seeing a great deal of action.

-Edwards became a vice-admiral on 24 September 1787, and shortly afterwards, on the commencement of the Dutch Armament, was appointed commander-in-chief at the Nore, a position he retained until 1792 with his flag predominately aboard the Sandwich 90, Captain Thomas Tonken.
+Edwards became a vice-admiral on 24 September 1787 and shortly afterwards, on the commencement of the Dutch Armament, he was appointed commander-in-chief in the Medway and at the buoy of the Nore.
+Hoisting his flag on 4 November at Rochester, he retained this position until 1792 with his flag predominately aboard the Sandwich 90, Captain Thomas Tonken.

 Edwards married Julia Pike of Carbonear, Newfoundland and had issue two daughters.